udo-munk/Arduino8080/README.md

 				  programs and the system configuration

-This computer system certainly will not win any speed award, but it should receive some cooleness award, because with a few tiny microelectronic circuits it substitutes a complete S100 mainframe from ca. 1980.
+This computer system certainly will not win any speed award, but it should receive some coolness award, because with a few tiny microelectronic circuits it substitutes a complete S100 mainframe from ca. 1980.

 Udo Munk, May 2024